jjcurtin/study_gps/README.md

 2. You need to configure GitHub to publish the website from the /root of the gh-pages branch.
 Go to Settings | Pages | Build and Deployment | Branch.
 Set Branch to `gh-pages` and folder to `/root` and save these settings.
 [NOTE: if you started with our lab's template, this should already be configured for you]

-3. To publish the manuscript, go to the terminal at the root of the study project and type `quarto publish gh-pages.
+3. To publish the manuscript, go to the terminal at the root of the study project and type `quarto publish gh-pages --no-browser`.

 4. The publishing process will occassionally fail to delete temporary folders and files.
 If this happens you should delete them manually.
 This may include